kunle001/kunle001/README.md

-# Hey there, I'm Oluwole! 👋
+### Hey there, I'm Oluwole! 👋

 I'm a versatile software engineer and data scientist who thrives on turning ideas into reality.
 With a passion for crafting intelligent solutions and staying at the forefront of tech trends, I'm here to showcase what I bring to the table:

 ## What I'm Skilled In 🛠️

 My strong suit lies in **Node.js** and **Express**, where I excel in building APIs that are both efficient and scalable.
-I'm a pro at creating seamless CI/CD pipelines for development and production environments.
+I create seamless CI/CD pipelines for development and production environments.
 AWS is my playground, and I love utilizing its suite of products - from hosting Docker images on **Elastic Container Repository** to leveraging **EC2** and **S3** for efficient file management.
 AWS just resonates with me.

 But my journey doesn't stop at backend development.
 I've embraced frontend technologies, too.
 My recent project, **foneToHome**, addresses apartment-finding challenges in Lagos.
 I've dived into the world of **React.js** for the frontend, while my backend skills with **Express** and **Node.js** power the platform.
 The integration of various business logic ensures a seamless user experience.
 Anticipate This as it goes live Soon!!!!